Seif-Sallam/KmapSolver/README.md

 # KmapSolver
-a 2, 3, and 4 variable K-map solver.
+A 2, 3, and 4 variable K-map solver.

 ## Objective
 A univeristy project that aims at familiarizing the students with the use of k-maps and simplifying boolean expressions.